Spiritual Resources > the Paranormal > Hypnosis and Hypnotism

 So why do most Christian, Moslem, and Jewish sources (unlike Hindu sources) get so troubled by hypnotism?
 The main historical reason is that these living religions encountered hypnotism by way of the ancient religions they most despised: Mesopotamians, European pagans, early Arab polytheists, and Canaanites.
 For those ancient opponent religions, forms of hypnotism and trances were tools (among many other tools) for opening up their minds and spirits to the kind of activities that today's faiths strongly opposed, such as sexual obsession, prostitution, war, vengeance, betrayal, and child sacrifice.
 It was often done under the cover of casting spells to exercise influence over others, sometimes with the help of herbal drugs.
-When some early Christian devotionalists tried what amounted to self-hypnosis, it produced little spiritual light or worthwhile action for the time spent with it; actual awareness of what is in and around you does a better job.
+When some early Christian devotionalists tried what amounted to today's self-hypnosis, it produced little spiritual light or worthwhile action for the time spent with it; actual awareness of what is in and around you does a better job.
 Other forms of trance states did become common in some circles, used for inner searching.

 The other reason is that in dealing with us, God chooses not to bypass the normal mental mechanisms that are bypassed by the hypnotic state.
 There are partial exceptions to that (prophetic trances, momentary conversion experiences, and such), but all of those exceptions are partial and fleeting, are done for a specific purpose, and happen more to body controls than to the mind.
 Normal mental operations are soon restored.
 The Spirit is not a hypnotist.
 The Spirit does not skip over our will, our conscience, or our sense of moral or practical limit, or even talk around them.
 Instead, the Spirit works to transform them, transcend them, and work through them.
 God loves and respects each of us too much to do it differently.
 If God so rarely does even slight bypasses of these self-control systems, why should we do it as a spiritual practice?
 Are we out to trick ourselves?
 Don't we value our freedom?
 Isn't there a God-given reason behind our having the capacity to think?
 Why would we do what God won't do, and then claim we're doing it to better follow God?